dragotin/quirksite/README.md

 As soon as PDF Quirk improves, it will make it's way into the repositories of distributions.

+### AppImage

+PDF Quirk is available as an automatic built [AppImage](https://appimage.org/).
+It can be [downloaded from Github](https://github.com/dragotin/pdfquirk/releases/tag/continuous).

+With the AppImage, PDF Quirk can be used on most Linux installations right away.
+Just download the file, add executable permissions, and run.
+[How to run an AppImage](https://docs.appimage.org/introduction/quickstart.html#how-to-run-an-appimage)

 ### Building from Source

 Currently, the PDF Quirk source code can be cloned on the [Github page](https://github.com/dragotin/pdfquirk).

+It needs a Qt 5.x development setup to be compiled.
+On runtime, it needs convert from ImageMagick and scanimage from SANE for scanning.

 ## Configuration